csye6225-eashan-roy/webapp/README.md

 [expected: 200 status ok]

 Notes:
 - Decreased the time it takes to recognize a non-operational database to 5 secs via HikariCP

+### Assignment 2

 - Bootstrapping the Database